Eve’s Apple – They Knew, Right from the Start

 How did the powers that be not instantly ban those things?
 If there is one harm that can absolutely be sheeted home to vaping, it is the effect of high doses of nicotine on developing brains.
 The lamentable Mr Zang knowingly, deliberately designed those things to look like toys and to deliver the kick of a horse.
 And he was allowed to.
 Became a billionaire, in fact.

 And so we go down the familiar track.
-Australia has passed a raft of laws, some sensible.
+Australia and New Zealand have passed a raft of laws, some sensible.
+Most importantly they have banned disposable vape devices.
 With luck, medicalising vaping will channel it successfully down the quit smoking route for which it has been a godsend.
-But then they have blown it by letting loose a barrage of misinformation and outright lies.
+The Ministry of Health website in NZ is almost silent about vaping risks but admits that no long-term studies have found any evidence suggesting it is harmful.
+In the UK, search for ‘vaping’ at nhs.uk and you will find that everything I am telling you here is true.
+But the Aussies have blown it spectacularly by letting loose a barrage of misinformation and outright lies.

 The ‘About vaping and e-cigarettes’ page at health.gov.au lists several toxic substances that e-cigarettes ‘can contain’, such as acetone and formaldehyde.
 Sure, they can contain them but any fluid you are likely to buy most certainly will not.
 Acetone is highly flammable, a substance only a lunatic would expose to a glowing e-cigarette coil.
 Inhaling its vapours would make you throw up.
 The page repeats the ‘gateway to smoking’ lie, which the authors must know to be untrue.
 And so on.